itskingori/sanaa/docs/index.md

 * Cleans up after itself.
 Render requests (in redis) and their resulting files (in S3) expire after configurable TTL is exceeded.
 * Configurable max retries on failure with built-in exponential backoff.
-* Proper logging with unique id of each job attached for easy debugging and filtering.
+* Proper logging with unique id of each job on each line (where appropriate) makes it easy for filtering logs and therefore quick debugging.

 ## Installation ⬇️